saurabbh14/Multilevel_1D-TDSE/README.md

 ### Installing Nix
 To install Nix, follow the instructions on the [Nix download](https://nixos.org/download/) page.

-**Note:** The Multi-user installation (assuming you have the root access) is recommended, however the single-user installation should work too!
+**Note:** The Multi-user installation (assuming you have root access) is recommended; however, the single-user installation should work too!

-After successfully installing Nix, add following line to the file /etc/nix/nix.conf.
+After successfully installing Nix, add the following line to the file /etc/nix/nix.conf.
 ```
 experimental-features = nix-command flakes
 ```